If you’re reading this, you’re probably curious about Uber statistics.

 What drivers actually earn is very hard to pinpoint.
 Some would say their earnings before expenses (such as gas, rideshare endorsement on their insurance, etc.), while others would report earnings after expenses.

-Uber Statistics – Users
+Uber Statistics – Users and Uber User Demographics

 How many active Uber users (riders) are there?